justinramel/simple-calculator/README.md

 I seperated the calculator logic out into its own reducer so it can easily be tested without React getting in the way.
 This has resulted in a nice separation between the logic and the view.

-The core of the logic can be found in the [calculator reducer](/src/components/calculatorReducer.ts).
+* Core of the logic can be found in the [calculator reducer](src/components/calculatorReducer.ts).
+* Main view can be found in the [Calculator component](src/components/Calculator.tsx).
-The core of the view can be found in the [Calculator component](/src/components/Calculator.tsx).
+* The index.scss is generated, the custom styling can be found in the [Calculator.scss](src/components/Calculator.scss).

 ## Install
 To install and run this project you'll first need to install [Node 16.17.
 LTS](https://nodejs.org/en/) and the latest